HGARgG-0710/math-expressions.js/README.md

 The full documentation for all of these functions and classes may be seen by you in the math-expression.js file.
 Also, you can find examples of how to use them in examples.js file.

-For now the library is only at the starting point of being created, so I will be REALLY grateful if you give some help or suggestions about how to make the project even better.
+For now the library is only at the starting point of being created, so any suggestions on the improvement of the project are only appreciated.

 ### 2.

 The package uses ES6 modules (import/export) and not CommonJS modules(require() / module.exports), so it might not work in the old versions of Node.js.
 Recommended versions to use with this package are 15.x.x or higher.
-Also, don't forget that you shouldn't use the require() with it, use import instead (unless you have a CommonJS module for some reason and it works (for some reason)).
+Also, don't forget that you shouldn't use the require() with it, use import instead (unless you have a CommonJS module (for some reason) and it happens to work (for some  reason)).